featbit/featbit-react-client-sdk/README.md

 - If a flag key contains three or more capital letters in a row, the SDK automatically converts all letters between the first and last capital letter to lower case.
 For example, the SDK converts a flag with the key devQAFlagTest to devQaFlagTest.
 If you use devQAFlagTest with the useFlags() hook, the SDK does not find the flag.
 - Because the camel-case functionality is implemented in the React SDK instead of in the underlying JavaScript SDK, the underlying client object and functionality provided by the JavaScript SDK reflect flag keys in their original format.
 Only React-specific contexts such as your injected props use camel case.

+> If you've enabled the useCamelCaseFlagKeys option to true, attempting to access a flag using its original key will trigger a warning message in the console:
+> You're attempting to access a flag with its original keyId: xxx, even though useCamelCaseFlagKeys is set to true.
 ## Importing types

 In addition to its own bundled types, the React SDK uses types from featbit-js-client-sdk.
 If you use Typescript and you need to use featbit-js-client-sdk types, you can install the featbit-js-client-sdk package as a dev dependency.
 You can then import the types you want directly from featbit-js-client-sdk.